 Visiting Graduate Student

 Students who are currently enrolled in a graduate degree program at another institution of postsecondary education and would like to study and/or conduct research at the University of Michigan may apply to become a Visiting Graduate Student through the Center for Japanese Studies.
-Students must be working on a degree program or a research project related to Japan, and must secure a Center faculty member to be a faculty sponsor.
+This status is intended for students who are able to study and/or conduct research independently using the resources at the University of Michigan with minimal supervision and guidance from Center faculty.
+Students who wish to attend classes or require consultation with Center faculty at the level of an independent study course must enroll as a non-candidate for degree student (see section above).
+Visiting Graduate Students must be working on a degree program or a research project related to Japan, and must secure a Center faculty member to be a faculty sponsor.

 Visiting graduate students are provided with access to computing and library facilities as well as an ID card.
 Office space will not be provided.
 International students will be provided with visa assistance.
 Visiting graduate students are not eligible for funding from the Center for Japanese Studies.

 If you are interested in being a Visiting Graduate Student at the Center for Japanese Studies, please contact the CJS Academic Services Coordinator at firstname.lastname@example.org and send a current curriculum vitae.